-Location Concerns Ferris High School At least 30 feet lower than Hamblen Park which would mean the tank would have to be 30 feet taller (130' height tank) At least 3,500 feet farther from transmission mains Not City owned (These challenges result in added cost of at least \$2.5M) Hazel's Cr Natural Area (southeast At least 50 feet lower than Hamblen Park which would mean of Ferris HS) the tank would have to be 50 feet taller (150' height tank) At least 4,000 feet farther from transmission mains (These challenges result in added cost of at least \$3M) South Sports Complex (between At least 40 feet lower than Hamblen Park which would mean Regal & Cook south of 46 th ) the tank would have to be 40 feet taller (140' height tank) At least 5,000 feet further from transmission mains

-(These challenges result in added cost of at least at least \$3M) Thorton Murphy Park Approx. 100' lower than Hamblen which would mean the tank would have to be 100' taller (200' height tank) - not feasible Lincoln Park (Southeast Blvd) Approx. 20' lower than Hamblen which would mean the tank would be 20' taller (120' height tank) Also in a park Approx. 4000' from nearest transmission main (These challenges result in added cost of at least \$3M) Our Lady of Fatima Barely 1 ac Not City owned Immediately adjacent to nearby homes Adjacent to existing reservoir, Site too small for a second reservoir (including construction north side of 37 th & Stone (Garden staging area) Park) Site not level Site is immediately adjacent to existing homes 31st and Napa (undeveloped area Steeply sloping and inadequate area for construction staging - immediately east of Touchmark substantial additional cost to construct reservoir at this location retirement home) due to rock removal and constructability challenges.
-Site is immediately adjacent to existing homes SE Blvd at about 32 nd (west side) Not flat Not City owned Immediately adjacent to nearby homes Better used as commercial since it is on an arterial Hamblen Elementary School Not city owned Relatively small school yard School district is not supportive of this idea (but has not given a firm no)
+Location Concerns Ferris High School At least 30 feet lower than Hamblen Park which would mean the tank would have to be 30 feet taller (130' height tank) At least 3,500 feet farther from transmission mains Not City owned (These challenges result in added cost of at least \$2.5M) Hazel's Cr Natural Area (southeast At least 50 feet lower than Hamblen Park which would mean of Ferris HS) the tank would have to be 50 feet taller (150' height tank) At least 4,000 feet farther from transmission mains (These challenges result in added cost of at least \$3M) South Sports Complex (between At least 40 feet lower than Hamblen Park which would mean Regal & Cook south of 46 th) the tank would have to be 40 feet taller (140' height tank) At least 5,000 feet further from transmission mains (These challenges result in added cost of at least at least \$3M) Thorton Murphy Park Approx. 100' lower than Hamblen which would mean the tank would have to be 100' taller (200' height tank) - not feasible Lincoln Park (Southeast Blvd) Approx. 20' lower than Hamblen which would mean the tank would be 20' taller (120' height tank) Also in a park Approx. 4000' from nearest transmission main (These challenges result in added cost of at least \$3M) Our Lady of Fatima Barely 1 ac Not City owned Immediately adjacent to nearby homes Adjacent to existing reservoir, Site quite small for a second reservoir (including construction north side of 37 th & Stone (Garden staging area) Park) Site not level Site is immediately adjacent to existing homes 31st and Napa (undeveloped area Steeply sloping and very little flat area for construction staging immediately east of Touchmark - substantial additional cost to construct reservoir at this retirement home) location due to rock removal and constructability challenges.
+Site is immediately adjacent to existing homes SE Blvd at about 32 nd (west side) Not flat Not City owned